 A description of the mechanism (NTIA IANA Functions Contract)

-The only official accountability mechanism included in the IANA Functions contract is the ability to cancel or not renew.
-Although there is only one accountability mechanism in the contract one would expect that there are a number of escalation steps between the parties for dealing with any issues.
+The only official accountability mechanism included in the NTIA IANA Functions Contract is the ability to cancel or not renew the contract.
+Although there is only one accountability mechanism in the contract [one would expect that there are a number of escalation steps] between the parties for dealing with any issues.

 Jurisdiction and legal basis of the mechanism NTIA IANA Functions Contract)

-The Jurisdiction of the mechanism is the United States of America.
+The jurisdiction of the mechanism is the United States of America.

 Which IANA service or activity is affected (NTIA acting as Root Zone Management Process Administrator)

-The oversight function can be presumed as the NTIA reviewing all requests and documentation provided by the IANA Contractor for changes to the root zone or its WHOIS database to validate that IANA has met its obligations in recommending a change.
-If the NTIA does not believe IANA has met its obligations it can refuse to authorize the request.
+NTIA exercises oversight by reviewing all requests and documentation provided by the IANA Contractor for changes to the root zone or its WHOIS database to validate that IANA has met its obligations in recommending a change.
+If the NTIA does not believe IANA has met its obligations NTIA can refuse to authorize the request.
 It affects all IANA functions which modify the root zone file and database or its WHOIS database.

 If the policy sources identified in Section II.A are affected, identify which ones are affected and explain in what way (NTIA acting as Root Zone Management Process Administrator)

-This does not affect the policies listed in section II.A
+This does not affect the policies listed in section II.A.

 The entity or entities that provide oversight or perform accountability functions (NTIA acting as Root Zone Management Process Administrator)